 Rhodiola has a longstanding reputation for improving fertility and libido in men and women.
 Russian studies have found that it can help menstrual irregularities, which in turn can benefit fertility problems.
 It has also been found to improve sexual function in men.

-Rhodiola is found in Vitano Rhodiola – a traditional herbal medicinal product used for the temporary relief of symptoms associated with stress such as fatigue, exhaustion and mild anxiety based on traditional use only.
+Rhodiola can be found in Vitano Rhodiola – a traditional herbal medicinal product used for the temporary relief of symptoms associated with stress, such as fatigue, exhaustion and mild anxiety, based on traditional use only.